MVP Development: How to Choose the Right One for Your Startup

 Your MVP Will be a Waste Unless You Ask the Right Questions

 Imagine you’ve decided to take Eric Ries’s advice about not overthinking your MVP and just doing it.

 So you’ve set out to conduct a Smoke Test.
 For that, you’ve put up a nice landing page, chosen your keywords for AdWords, and launched the campaign.
 Then the campaign money ran out and no one converted.

 What exactly does this mean?

 There is no demand?
 Your landing page sucks?
 You’ve chosen the wrong CTA?
 You’ve chosen the wrong keywords?
-You haven’t spent enough on advertising to reach to the point of conversion?
+You haven’t spent enough on advertising to reach the point of conversion?